 I had somehow convinced Dumbledore to let me go with him and Minerva to see the children off.
 While we stood around, waiting for Hagrid to bring the children from the hospital (they had to get checked out to see if they were alright), I noticed we were standing in front of Lily's sister, Petunia's, home.
 Now, Lily and Petunia had made good strides in making up just before Lily and James went into hiding, but her husband, Vernon, was the worst sort of muggle.
 I knew exactly why Dumbledore would want to place them in such a home; to keep them complacent.
 I just hoped Lily and Petunia made up more than I came to know about.
 Otherwise, who's to say how far I would go to save the children.
 I was lucky enough to have gotten Dumbledore to trust me so well because that meant I could spy for Tom without Dumbledore suspecting me.
 Which, hopefully, meant that the rest of my family would be safe from both sides as long as I kept the act up and convincing.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AlucardWrite a Review